niqdev/akka-stream-cassandra/PITCHME.md

 `Algebraic Data Type`

-is just a way to express and combine data type (e.g. String, Event) based on an algebra
+is just a way to express and combine data type (String, Event) based on an algebra

 when we say *algebra* we mean sums and products